Dylan7675/ad-bulk/README.md

 nano ~/.bash_profile
 ```

-10. Add the following to the bottom of the file
+10. Add the following to the bottom of the file.
 ```
 export Path Line
 ```

-11. Refresh your .bashrc / .bash_profile file
+11. Refresh your .bashrc / .bash_profile file.
 ```
 . .bashrc
 ```